tonyfarag2007/Huffman-File-Compressor-and-Decompressor/README.md

 # Huffman File Compressor and Decompressor

-A lossless file compression tool built in C++ that implements Huffman coding to compress and decompress any file type — including binary files like images.
+A lossless file compression tool built in C++ that implements Huffman coding to compress and decompress any file type, including binary files like images.

 ## What is Huffman Compression?